dylanblandino12/marketing-campaign-performance-bigquery/README.md

 - Facebook delivers the highest average ROI among marketing channels, suggesting stronger return efficiency relative to other platforms.
 - Website campaigns are the most cost-efficient in terms of CPC.
 - No strong tradeoff between CPC and ROI was observed across marketing channels, as performance metrics remain relatively consistent.
+- Website and Facebook lead in average engagement score, although differences across channels are marginal.